 These are just small samples of some of the changes under the CPRA.
 Representing the next generation of consumer data privacy laws, the CPRA is the next step for the world’s fifth largest economy to protect its residents and make the companies that do business in California more responsible with all forms of consumer data.

-GDPR Concepts the CPRA will Introduce
+GDPR concepts the CPRA will introduce

 The CCPA was already often referred to as the “American GDPR” and the CPRA will further this by introducing several changes to consumers’ rights and the definition of personal information.
 With the implementation of the CPRA, the following concepts will be introduced: